Darcyddx/Active-Vision/Documentation/Scrum/April/24_April.md

 ## What am I doing next?

 - Implement the final step in post-processing-transfer the coordinate back to the original image's coordinate

+### Tao Lu
+## What have I done?
+- Read the official implementation of YOLOv8-pose

+## What am I doing next?
+- No framework structure (skeleton_pairs=None) was used in the experiment; pure coordinate regression was preferred.